ThomasWeiser/elmfire-extra/README.md

 `orderOptions` can be used to filter and limit the elements in the Firebase collection, that should be included in the local mirror.
 Use `ElmFire.noOrder` to access the whole collection.

-Whereas the keys of the store are always of type String, the API is parameterized on the value type `v` of the store.
+The API is parameterized on the value type `v` of the store.
+Note that the keys are always of type String.

-The user provides `encoder` and `decoder` functions to convert between the value type in Elm code and the JSON in the Firebase.
+`encoder` and `decoder` are functions to convert between the value type in Elm code and the JSON in the Firebase.

 ## Example Code

 We setup a simple store with values of type `Int`.
-`model` is the local mirror of the store.
+The signal `model` is the local mirror of the store.
 `taskInit` and `taskMap` are sketches of operations on the store, to populate it and to perform a mapping over it.

 ```elm